mvolkmann/blog/src/zig.md

 To see a list of Zig guiding principles, enter `zig zen`.

-Later we will discuss Zig projects that typically contain multiple `.zig` source files.
+Later we will discuss Zig packages that typically contain multiple `.zig` source files.

 ## Tools